lancachenet/lancachenet.github.io/_docs/advanced/tuning-cache.md

 There is no one slice value that is likely to work in all configurations.

 The default of 1MB is considered the safest, but increasing to 2, 4 or even 8 might give performance improvements for single-user download scenarios, however they may also make things slower.
+A 256kb range request causes a full slice to be fetched on a miss so with 8mb you would be fetching 7.75mb you dont need which is considerably slower.

 ### 2. Invalidation of existing cache data